Annu-1606/Chatbot_dummy/prd.md

 ## 2. Goals & Non-Goals
 ### Goals
 - Provide a simple, intuitive browser-based chat UI.
-- Enable conversational interaction with a rule-based or simple NLP-backed chatbot.
+- Enable conversational interaction with a rule-based chatbot.
 - Host backend server on a cloud VM within free tier limits.
 - Containerize the application for consistent deployment using Docker.
 - Ensure secure connectivity (e.g., HTTPS, API tokens).
-- Allow easy extension for future features like advanced NLP or multi-user support.

 ### Non-Goals
 - Not aiming for advanced AI/LLM chatbot in the first release.